Weighted Cycles on Weaves: Weighted Cycles and Their Merodromies

+For the homotopy moves (5) and (6), we can add bivalent interior endpoints on the left-most and the right-most points of the circle to break the circle into two semicircular arcs.
+Note that by definition, reversing the orientation on a weighted chain without changing the weights results in a merodromy that is the inverse of the original.
+Thus, the invariance of merodromies for homotopy moves (5) and (6) is equivalent to showing that the merodromy across the upper semicircular arc is equal to the merodromy across the lower semicircular arc, which follows straight from Proposition \ref{prop: reduced word}.

-For the homotopy move (7) (the left picture in the first row of Figure \ref{fig: interior endpoint through a weave edge}), it suffices to notice that the merodromy from the intersection on the RHS is $1$ due to the condition on the decorated flags along the boundary (Definition \ref{defn: framed moduli space}).
+For the homotopy move (7), it suffices to notice that the merodromy from the intersection on the RHS is $1$ due to the condition on the decorated flags along the boundary (Definition \ref{defn: framed moduli space}).

-Homotopy moves (8)-(11) do not involve any non-trivial contribution to merodromies and there are nothing to show.
+Homotopy moves (8)-(11) do not involve any non-trivial contribution to merodromies and there is nothing to show.